mar-kan/parser_and_scanner/README.md

 $ make clean

-!!
-To run the program again you may need to 'clean' the output files, because of the <Main.java> program generation.
+!!!
+To run the program again you may need to clean the output files, because of the <Main.java> program generation.